uwplse/pumpkin-pi/GUIDE.md

 # 18

-**Location**: Unable to anonymize (see notes).
+**Location**: In a different zip file.

 **Notes**: The industrial user is a non-author, and so I have not anonymized their repository.
-I have included this link in the software URLs you can request later in the review process if you would like.
+I have attached the zip file for their repository seperately.
+I am legally obligated to distribute it with the license, which gives away the company identity.
+Please do not check the license.
+For an example using PUMPKIN Pi with the explained workflow on records to tuples, I recommend checking out the file `saw-core-coq/coq/handwritten/Lift/Lift/ConnectionLift.v`.
-It is not documented extensively because it is not our code, and because immigration and pandemic related issues forced the proof engineer to put this effort on pause.
+It is not documented extensively because it is not our code.
-So if during author responses you would like to better understand where in that code to find useful examples, and what is happening in that code more precisely, I am happy to provide that information to you.
-I do not expect the code URL alone will help you with that.
-I am also happy to put an example in the paper given additional space.

 # 19